gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 .
 ```
 - Ubuntu security updates
-	- Approx. 6 monthly image system (serves as backup).
-Apply all patches ```apt full-upgrade```.
-Perform integration tests.
-Roll back if anything fails.
+	- Approx. 6 monthly: system disks imaged (serves as backup); all patches applied ```apt full-upgrade```; integration tests; roll back if anything fails.
 	- Multiple, near-identical PC's to test for consistency and to swap in if urgently needed.
 - Integration tests
-	- Gadgetron has nice integration test framework with CI integrated withing GitHub
+	- Gadgetron has nice integration test framework and continuous integration (CI) integrated within GitHub
 		- buildbot
-	- Raw data and the expected reconstructed images
+	- Raw data and the corresponding expected reconstructed images
-	- All test cases should run and the data match (within some limit of precision)
+	- All test cases should run and the images match (within some limit of precision)
 	- Reconstructions sumbitted after publication (peer review) as new integration tests
 	- Ensures ongoing compatability
 - MATLAB installed on the host but accessbile within the Docker containers